 The reason why God chose a masculine persona to relate to human beings was that the Father figure is more clearly an authority figure among humans than the mother figure.
 He, after all, is our loving Creator whom we should obey.
 Relating to us as a Father makes his authority more understandable, because we can take what we know (the relationship of a father with his wife and children) and apply it (in at least a basic fashion) to comprehend our relationship with our heavenly Father.

 Somewhat related to this topic is the question of whether Satan the devil, or any of the angels (either righteous or evil), are male or female.
 The short answer is the devil, like God, is sexless and has no gender.
 Beings created and composed of spirit were not given the spiritual equivalent of sexual organs and are not limited to expressing what we would call either female or male characteristics.

 Jesus affirmed the lack of sexual identity among angelic beings (and therefore their inability to have sex or procreate either with each other or mankind) when he told the Pharisees that angels neither marry nor are given in marriage (Luke 20:34 - 36).

 The devil, however, deceptively mimics the choice of God by identifying himself, to mankind, as a male.
 Jesus acknowledged this fact when he referred to the head of the demons as a "he" in Matthew 4:5 and a "him" in verse seven.
 Revelation 12:9, 13 also refers to Lucifer the fallen angel as a male, and not a female, when it records that "he" was thrown down to earth in his first of four battles.
 Similarly, James writes that if we resist the devil "he" will flee from us (James 4:7).

-The concept that God, or any created spirit, be they good or evil, is either male or female is not supported in the Bible.
-All spirits are sexless.
+The concept that God, or any created spirit, be they good or evil, is either a man or woman is not supported in the Bible.
+All beings composed of spirit are sexless.